About the 4-H and FFA

 Today, the club emphasizes the development of a civic-minded attitude with special care given to personal growth.
 Today's youth will ultimately become tomorrow's adult leaders and 4-H's goal is to help prepare them run the community for the next generation.

 To see your local 4-H in action, stop by the Warren County Farmers' Fair at the Fairgrounds on Route 519.
-The FFA (Future Farmers of America) have teamed with 4-H to feature various animal and agricultural competitions and exhibits including a Goat Show, Seeing Eye Dog Show, Games on Horseback, Dairy Show, Horticulture Show, Horse Drill Team, and Alpaca Show.
+The FFA (Future Farmers of America) have teamed with 4-H to feature various animal and agricultural competitions and exhibits including a Goat Show, Seeing Eye Dog Show, Small Animal Shows, Dairy Show, Horticulture Show, Horse Drill Team, and Alpaca Show.

 Visit the 4-H building right on the Fairgrounds property to find out how your child can benefit from a membership or how you can become a much needed adult volunteer.
 For more information, visit the 4-H state website at nj4h.rutgers.edu or the County website at www.warren4-h.org